Blockers launching on Adobe Commerce on cloud infrastructure

 1d.
 Configure DNS for Fastly

-Refer to this article for detailed steps: Set up Fastly in our developer documentation.
+Refer to this article for detailed steps: Set up Fastly in our user guide.

 Related Fastly articles in our support knowledge base